microsoft/botframework-cli/packages/orchestrator/README.md

 OPTIONS
   -d, --debug
-  -f, --force        If --out flag is provided with the path to an existing file, overwrites that file.
   -h, --help         Orchestrator build command help -i, --in=in        Path to lu file or folder with lu files.
   -m, --model=model  Path to Orchestrator base model directory.